dhadka/invoke-action/README.md

 Actions run with `uses: foo/bar@v1` must be public.
 It's possible to run a private action by checking out the repository and running it using a local path (e.g., `uses: ./`), but this adds extra steps to a workflow and also has some limitations.
+With `invoke-action`, we can run private actions in a single step:

 ```
 uses: dhadka/invoke-action@main